top of page

 • Adding an extra set when needed

 Tracking your workouts is critical.
 Whether you use an app or a simple notebook, knowing what you lifted last week helps you improve this week.
+For a more detailed approach, learn how progressive overload supports steady muscle and strength gains.

 Also, pay attention to your body.
 If your strength stalls or you stop seeing progress, it may be time to adjust your volume, exercises, or rest days.